binaryphile/rubsh/README.md

 These classes are used to create "object" instances, which correspond to individual variables you might use in your script.
-The objects themselves are also simply bash functions, created for you by rubsh's normal syntax.
+The objects themselves are also simply bash functions, created for you by rubsh.

 The first argument to an object (i.e. function) is usually the name of a method.
-While method names are just normal string arguments, for the sake of similarity to ruby syntax, they are invoked with a leading dot like so:
+While method names are just normal string arguments, for the sake of similarity to ruby syntax, they are supplied with a leading dot:

     File .new <arguments>